Frequently Asked Questions

 We have two types of Sofar city: full-time and volunteer/ambassador.
 The majority of our cities are run by volunteers who put on one or two shows a month.
 Some volunteer/ambassador cities are pay-what-you-want, and some have fixed ticket prices, depending on what works for their area.

-We currently have eight full-time cities: London, New York City, Los Angeles, Chicago, Washington DC, Dallas/Fort Worth, San Francisco, and Oslo.
+We currently have nine full-time cities: London, New York City, Los Angeles, Chicago, Washington DC, Dallas/Fort Worth, San Francisco, Oslo and Madrid.
 These cities have a full-time, paid staff who work hard to bring more shows and more magic to their audiences.

 Everywhere else, Sofar is run in the same way as when it started - as a hobby.
 Our city teams are all passionate about music and artists and want to make a genuine difference in their local scenes.